IrfanGhuori/PDO_Connecting_Database/README.md

 define('ACCESS_ALLOW',true);
 require('app/config/connect_me.php');
 ```
-You can change define the text "ACCESS_ALLOW" as you what.
+You can change define the text "ACCESS ALLOW" as you want.
 if you what to change the text.
 Search file path: "app/config/connect_me.php"
 in this file, you can change "defined('ACCESS_ALLOW')"
 ```sh